SamuelSwartzberg/flashcardifying_text_temp/ling.md

 「I promise to pay you 50$ tomorrow.」 is performative? ⟮c+;「I hereby promise to pay you 50$ tomorrow.」 → works → performative⟯ 「The cat is on the mat.」 is not performative?  「The cat is hereby on the mat.」 → has changed the meaning → not performative (constative)
 Problematically for austins original distinction, a sentence can both performative and constative.

-### Austins later distinction

 Later, austin moved to a distinction between locutionary, illocutionary and perlocutionary speech acts.
-According to austin, each utterance has a locutionary and illocutionary act attached to them, even if the illlocutionary act may only be that of asserting. locutionary act|comprised of the performance of an utterance in all its phonological, syntactic and semantic aspects the illocutionary act is what one does **in** saying something.
-Examples of illocutionary acts: announcing; assuring; authorizing; censuring; committing; complimenting; conceding; confessing;... the perlocutionary act is what has done due to the consequences of saying something. the perlocutionary act depends of the reaction of the hearers, the illocutionary act does not.
-Examples of perlocutionary ac
-a locutionary, illocutionary or perlocutionary act has a locutionary, illocutionary or perlocutionary force attached.
-Frightening is a perlocutionary not an illocutionary act because it depends on the hearer to be frightened.
-Illocutionary and perlocutionary acts try to achieve some perlocutinary effect.

-#### types of illoc acts

-Austin distinguished 5 different types of illocutionary acts: verdictive, commissive, exercitive, expositive, behabitives Searle critizised austins distinction of 5 different type of illocutionary acts for it being unclear on what the distinction is actually based.

-give a judgement   verdictive
-comitting oneself to a course of action   commissive|promising, betting exercising power/influence   exercitive|excommunicating, resigning explaining the relationship to larger discourse (lines of reasoning)   expositivies|postulating, defining regulating social relationships   behabitives|toasting, apologizing

-## implicature
+### gricean implicature

-in the linguistic field of pragmatics, an ⟮inference⟯ (generally an ⟮implicature⟯) is said to be ⟮defeasible⟯ or ⟮cancellable⟯ if ⟮it can be made to disappear (e.g. by saying something contradictory⟯.
+Implicature is a term introduced by Grice which is whatever a person implied/meant by saying something else. in the linguistic field of pragmatics, an ⟮inference⟯ (generally an ⟮implicature⟯) is said to be ⟮defeasible⟯ or ⟮cancellable⟯ if ⟮it can be made to disappear (e.g. by saying something contradictory⟯.

-### gricean

-Implicature is a term introduced by Grice which is whatever a person implied/meant by saying something else.
 According to grice, implicatures may be conventional or nonconventional.

 #### conventional